xmengkinaxis/CPP/System Design Interview Checklist.md

 Get the skeleton in the place and then start optimizing (optimization is an evolutionary process) notch by notch; <br>
 Interviewrs are more interested in your thought process throughout the interview than in your final design.
 The success heavily depends on your ability to communicate your thought process and hold a discussion (collaborate). <br>
  assesses a candidate's ability to combine knowledge, theory, experience, and judgment toward solving a real-world engineering problem with significant ambiguity. <br>
+Demonstrate your thought process and domain-specific knowledge; Presentation matter.<br>
+It is critical to demonstrate your ability to recognize and evaluate trade-offs, as it reflects your understanding of various design aspects and their implications<br>

 * Lead and drive an Open-ended conversation as doing a demo or presentation;
 * Everything is a trade-off; Make points with justification; Defend your design;
+* Regularly monitor the time on track
+* Evaluate the solution, and engage in feedback, discussion and question;
 * Do NOT over-design or under-design;
 * No single-point failure (to achieve highly reliable, no data lost)
 * Identify potential bottlenecks and future problems (scale)